Springfield is surrounded by communities that help make up the fabric of the Ozarks. Nixa, just south on U.S. 160, is certainly one worth visiting.

-The recently expanded Morning Day Cafe is a farm-to-table gem that sources as many products as possible from local producers.
+The expanded Morning Day Cafe is a farm-to-table gem that sources as many products as possible from local producers.
 Housed in a 113-year-old building, the restaurant’s colorful decor, kitschy salt and pepper shakers and friendly staff add charm to the tasty food.
-The cafe serves breakfast, lunch, and dinner and is known for its made-from-scratch savory breakfast menu.
+The cafe serves breakfast, lunch and dinner and is known for its made-from-scratch savory breakfast menu.

-Big Whiskey’s, a franchise that got its start in Springfield, is another popular dining spot and there are many others ranging from mom-and-pop pizza joints to well-known names you’ll recognize.
+Big Whiskey’s, a franchise that got its start in Springfield, is another popular dining spot, and there are many others ranging from mom-and-pop pizza joints to names you’ll recognize.

 Outdoor Home is a popular store known for grills, smokers, outdoor furniture and especially The Big Green Egg.
 Many versions of this popular grill and Eggcessories are available, including seasoning and sauces.
 Stop by at 10 a.m. on a Saturday for cooking demonstrations followed by samples.

-At The Attic Antiques & Treasures you’ll find everything from brand new furniture to antiques and collectibles.
-The store features a number of individual booths that rotate items throughout the year.
+At The Attic Antiques & Treasures, you’ll find everything from brand new furniture to antiques and collectibles.
+The store features a number of booths that rotate items throughout the year.
 During each visit, you’ll always find something new or different.